ValkyrieQueen9/IGM_Team_Project/ReadMe.txt

 Left click = interact/ pick up/ attack.

 You have been trapped in the mansion of your fiance.
-You must escape but beware of the bat that inhabits the mansion The bat will kill you if it catches you
+You must escape but beware of the bat that inhabits the mansion The bat will kill you if it catches you!